Percy French: Life

-When the Board of Works reduced its staff around 1888, French turned to journalism as the editor of The Jarvey, a weekly comic paper.
-When the paper failed, French's long and successful career as a songwriter and entertainer began.
-He had lived by the canal in Dublin at 35 Mespil Road before going to London.
+When The Jarvey failed, French's long and successful career as a songwriter and entertainer began.
+He had lived by the canal in Dublin at 35 Mespil Road before going to London in 1890.
 He famously wrote to his friends when he moved there: "We have come to live by the canal, do drop in".
 A granite seat was erected in 1988 on the canal near his home, dedicated to French.
 It was sponsored by the Oriel Gallery and bears another witticism of French's: "Remember me is all I ask, / And if that memory proves a task, forget".